 7. Large Enclosed Goat “Mansion” With Add-On

 As we work our way up to larger goat shelters, here’s one that can house a few more goats, but is still pretty simple and mostly constructed with pallets.
-The owner calls it a “goat mansion.”
+The owner calls it a “goat mansion,” but as you can see it’s still a cheap easy goat shelter.

 The link below takes you to a video which is several minutes, but it’s worth watching, after you skip past any ad at the start.
 The builder shows close-up details of the steps he followed in building the shelter.